parallelspec/obsidian/Contemporary Korea/Proposal Draft.md

 - Background information of Korea during the first half of the 20th century
 - Initial growth post Korea war
 - Peak growth of the Korean economy or, 'The Big Push'
-- Financial crisis of the 1990s
+- Financial crisis of the 1990s - in particular, the 1997 financial crisis
 - Modern day (2010 onwards) Korea and the ramifications of the 'Miracle on the Han river'.
 - Conclusion